Jyoti798/my-project-management/frontend/README.md

 ---

-This section provides a clear overview of all backend API endpoints, making it easier for developers to integrate and test the application.
+This section provides a clear overview of all backend API endpoints